cfi-notebook/content-map/readme.md

 sections.
 For example, `1-1,1-2` would section sections `1-1` and `1-2`.
 See the usage examples for more detail.

+### Selection

+A selection is the returned object from the select function on a document.
+It returns an object with two attributes, the sections array of the selected sections refs, and the pages array with the page numbers of the selection in sequential order.

 ## Reference Types

 ### String